haproxy/haproxy/doc/lua-api/index.rst

   **DEPRECATED**

-  This function returns the first line found in incoming data of the channel buffer, including the '\n'.
+  This function returns the first line found in incoming data of the channel buffer, including the '\\n'.
 The returned data are removed from the buffer.
-If no line is found, this function yields to wait for more data, except if the channel can't receive more data.
+If no line is found, and if called by an action, this function yields to wait for more data, except if the channel can't receive more data.
 In this case all data are returned.

   If there is no incoming data and the channel can't receive more data, a 'nil' value is returned.